DimitrisToumpas/HapticsTreasureHuntVR/README.md

 2. Transfer the downloaded APK file to your Oculus device using a tool like SideQuest.
 If you don't have SideQuest installed, you can download it from [Here](https://sidequestvr.com/setup-howto).
 Install the APK on your Meta 2 device using SideQuest and launch the game.

-3. Install the APK on your Meta 2 device and launch the game.
+3. Install the APK, following SideQuest instractions, on your VR device and finally launch the game.
+(if u can't see the apk file on our device check under 'unknown sources' tab ).

 ## Contributing